Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Reflection Functions.md

 > _If you're using Psych Engine version `0.7` and below.
 The `classVar` parameter should have the file name in which the class is located, followed by a dot <kbd>.</kbd> character for separation.
 Followed by the the said class you'd want to use; Example: `backend.ClientPrefs`, `states.PlayState`, etc. You can check where the class files are located, [just click here!!!!](https://github.com/ShadowMario/FNF-PsychEngine/tree/main/source)<br><br>Another thing is that when trying to the `ClientPrefs` instance variables it should have the prefix `data` in the `variables` parameter.
 For you to get the instance variables; Example: `data.comboStacking`, `data.lowQuality`, etc_

 - `classVar` - The specified name of the class; Examples: `ClientPrefs`, `Conductor`, `CoolUtil`, etc.
-- `variable` - The classes' instance variable to get the current value.
+- `variable` - The classes' instance variable value to get the current value.
-- `allowMaps` - An optional parameter, allows you to use haxe maps or dictionaries to set the key-value pairs' value.
-If the instance variable holds a map type; Default value: `false`.
+- `allowMaps` - An optional parameter, allows the ability to use haxe maps or dictionaries to get key-value pair values; Default value: `false`.
+- `allowInstances` - An optional parameter, allows the ability to use object instances to get a value; Default value: `false`.

 Example:
 ```lua